ʻAbdu'l-Bahá: Early life

 ʻAbdu'l-Bahá was born in Tehran, Persia (now Iran) on 23 May 1844 (5th of Jamadiyu'l-Avval, 1260 AH), the eldest son of Baháʼu'lláh and Navváb.
-He was born on the very same night on which the Báb declared his mission.
-Born with the given name of ʻAbbás, he was named after his grandfather Mírzá ʻAbbás Núrí, a prominent and powerful nobleman.
-As a child, ʻAbdu'l-Bahá was shaped by his father's position as a prominent Bábí.
-He recalled how he met the Bábí Táhirih and how she would take "me on to her knee, caress me, and talk to me.
-I admired her most deeply". ʻAbdu'l-Bahá had a happy and carefree childhood.
-The family's Tehran home and country houses were comfortable and beautifully decorated. ʻAbdu'l-Bahá enjoyed playing in the gardens with his younger sister with whom he was very close.
-Along with his younger siblings – a sister, Bahíyyih, and a brother, Mihdí – the three lived in an environment of privilege, happiness and comfort.
-During his young childhood ʻAbdu'l-Bahá witnessed his parents' various charitable endeavours, which included converting part of the home to a hospital ward for women and children.
+He was born on the same night on which the Báb declared his mission.
+Given the name ʻAbbás at birth, he was named after his grandfather Mírzá ʻAbbás Núrí, a prominent and powerful nobleman. ʻAbdu'l-Bahá's early years were shaped by his father's prominent role within the Bábí community.
+As a child, he fondly recalled interactions with the Bábí, Táhirih, describing how she would take him on her knee, caress him, and engage in heartfelt conversations, leaving a lasting impression on him.
+His childhood was characterized by happiness and carefree moments.
+The family's residences in Tehran and the countryside were not only comfortable but also beautifully adorned.
+Alongside his younger siblings – a sister, Bahíyyih, and a brother, Mihdí – he experienced a life of privilege, joy, and comfort. ʻAbdu'l-Bahá loved playing in the gardens with his younger sister, fostering a strong bond between them.
+During his formative years, ʻAbdu'l-Bahá observed his parents' commitment to various charitable endeavors, including the conversion of part of their home into a hospital ward for women and children.

-With most of his life was spent in exile and prison, there was little chance for normal schooling.
-Even when younger, it was customary not to send children of nobility to schools.
-Most noblemen were educated at home briefly in scripture, rhetoric, calligraphy and basic mathematics.
-Many were educated to prepare themselves for life in the royal court.
-Despite a brief spell at a traditional preparatory school at the age of seven for one year, ʻAbdu'l-Bahá received no formal education.
-As he grew he was educated by his mother, and uncle.
-Most of his education however, came from his father.
-Years later in 1890 Edward Granville Browne described how ʻAbdu'l-Bahá was "one more eloquent of speech, more ready of argument, more apt of illustration, more intimately acquainted with the sacred books of the Jews, the Christians, and the Muhammadans...scarcely be found even amongst the eloquent."
+Due to a life largely marked by exile and imprisonment, ʻAbdu'l-Bahá had limited opportunities for formal schooling.
+In his youth, it was customary for children of nobility, including ʻAbdu'l-Bahá, not to attend conventional schools.
+Instead, noblemen typically received a brief education at home, focusing on subjects such as scripture, rhetoric, calligraphy, and basic mathematics, with an emphasis on preparing for life within royal courts.

+ʻAbdu'l-Bahá spent only a short period at a traditional preparatory school at the age of seven for a single year.
+His mother and uncle took on the responsibility of his early education, but the primary source of his learning was his father.
+In 1890 Edward Granville Browne described ʻAbdu'l-Bahá, saying that "one more eloquent of speech, more ready of argument, more apt of illustration, more intimately acquainted with the sacred books of the Jews, the Christians, and the Muhammadans...could scarcely be found..."

-According to contemporary accounts, ʻAbdu'l-Bahá was an eloquent and charming child.
-When ʻAbdu'l-Bahá was seven, he contracted tuberculosis and was expected to die.
-Though the malady faded away, he would be plagued with bouts of illness for the rest of his life.
+According to contemporary accounts ʻAbdu'l-Bahá was an eloquent and charming child.
+At the age of seven, he faced a severe health challenge when he contracted tuberculosis, and his prognosis suggested death.
+Though the illness abated, this marked the beginning of a lifelong struggle with recurrent bouts of various illnesses that would persist throughout his life.